alxcreate/alxcreate.com/docs/web/nginx-single-error-page.md

----
-title: Nginx Single Error Page
+# Nginx Single Error Page
----

 In this note, we will see how to configure Nginx to serve a single error page for all error codes.